HowDoIGitHelp/CMSC57CoursePack/Lecture Notes/Introduction to Linear Algebra.md

 \end{align*}
 $$

-If you recall, a non-zero vector can only be transformed to zero if and only if the whole vector space has been squished to zero itself.
-And this can only happen when the determinant of transformation is zero.
+If you recall, a non-zero vector can only be transformed to zero if and only if the whole vector space has been **squished to zero itself**.
+And this can only happen when the **determinant** of transformation is **zero**.

 $$
 \det(T-\lambda I)=\det(\begin{bmatrix}